Here’s an overview of what crops up most often on the forum:

-The update is being rolled out gradually and appears to have been paused part way through to improve the update experience.
-It may have been rolled out to most users by now.
-If you don’t see the update yet, make sure you’re running the latest version of the updater.
+Fairphone appears to have starting rolling out updates in stages, which is a common approach in the industry.
+As a results, not everybody will receive the update notification on the same day.
+The initial Android 7 update will have been rolled out to everyone by now.
+If you don’t see the update, make sure you’re running the latest version of the updater.
 If you have the regular version of Fairphone OS, this is done via the Google Play Store.
 Fairphone Open OS / Sibon users, please check code.fairphone.com.

 I regret upgrading, how do I downgrade?

 You’ll need to do a manual install of an older version of the OS you are using.
 Fairphone provides general instructions here, but note that the file in step 1 may not be the file you are looking for.
 For Fairphone Open OS / Sibon, a manual install file can be found here.
 For regular Fairphone OS, use this file.
 Also, it is recommended to back up any data that you don’t want to lose beforehand - just in case something unforeseen happens.

 If you’re unlucky and stuck with a continuously rebooting phone after the downgrade, please see the discussion here.

 I’m running Fairphone Open OS / Sibon: how do I install openGapps?